PHONE

 Why UV Accelerated Weathering Test is Needed?

 When plastic is heated, it softens or melts.
 Especially when exposed to high temperature.
-Plastic is known to deteriorate rapidly when exposed to direct outdoor sunlight.
+Plastic is known to deteriorate rapidly when2651 exposed to direct outdoor sunlight.
 Outdoor exposure and aging are the result of major factors such as UV radiation energy and actual usage conditions such as moisture, ozone, oxygen and heat.
 Considering the complex aging mechanism, it is necessary to conduct a comprehensive evaluation after having a basic understanding of the influence of various main factors on polymers.
 Therefore, in order to explain the complexity of the stability of polymers under the influence of various parameters, more basic information needs to be accumulated and efforts should be made to establish practical accelerated aging test methods.

 The plastic UV aging tester can simulate the damage caused by sunlight, rain and dew to materials.
 UV uses fluorescent ultraviolet (UV) lamps to simulate the effect of sunlight, and uses cold to simulate moisture, rain and dew.